abelardopardo/ontask_b/docs/Tutorial/Tasks/table.rst

 Column and Row Statistics
 =========================

-If you click on one of the |fa-chart-bar| *Statistics* icons in the left-most column of a row OnTask shows a page with statistical representation of the population values for the columns and a mark denoting where is the value of the selected row.
+If you click on one of the |bi-bar-chart-line-fill| *Statistics* icons in the left-most column of a row OnTask shows a page with statistical representation of the population values for the columns and a mark denoting where is the value of the selected row.

 .. figure:: /scaptures/tutorial_row_statistics.png
    :align: center